This post may contain affiliate links. For more information, please see my full disclosure policy.

 There really are no steps here.
 Just set out some craft supplies (buttons, sequins, glitter, etc.) and let your little one go to town!

-Of course, with all of that glue, your letter K craft will need a little bit of drying time, so while you’re waiting, go ahead and grab the uppercase K alphabet book printable below to practice writing the letter!
+Of course, with all of that glue, your letter K craft will need a little bit of drying time, so while you’re waiting, go ahead and grab the uppercase K alphabet book printable from the bundle of interactive alphabet pages to practice writing the letter!